 pinecone.create_index('example-index', dimension=1024, replicas=1, metadata_config=metadata_config)

-LanceDB supports various index types, among which IVF_PQ (Inverted File Index combined with Product Quantization) is the most commonly used.
+LanceDB supports various index types, including IVF_PQ (Inverted File Index combined with Product Quantization), which is the most commonly used.
 The dataset is partitioned into 'N' sections using IVF, and then each partition's vectors are compressed through Product Quantization (PQ).
 The parameters for IVF_PQ include 'num_partitions' (default: 256), determining the number of sections, and 'num_sub_vectors' (default: 96), which defines the count of sub-vectors 'M' for a 'D' dimensional vector, split into 'M' of 'D/M' sub-vectors, each represented by a single PQ code.

 Search refinement can be fine-tuned using two parameters: 'nprobes', which adjusts the number of partitions to search in, and 'refine_factor', influencing the refinement passes.
-These tools help in fine-tuning the search for a balance between speed and accuracy.
+These tools help fine-tune the search for a balance between speed and accuracy.

 import lance